YaraHorany/Quoridor/README.md

 ## :clipboard: Rules

-- **Board:** Quoridor is played on a game board of 81 square cells (9×9) and each player starts with 10 fences.
+- **Board:** Quoridor is played in a nine by nine board (81 square cells).
+We focus only on the two-player version, and each player starts with 10 fences.

 - **Game setup:** Each player is represented by a pawn (Green or Orange) which begins at the center space of the baseline.

-- **Gameplay:** The green player starts first, then players alternate turns.
+- **Gameplay:** The green player starts first, then players alternate turns.<br />
-Each player in turn, chooses to move his pawn or to put up one of his fences. if he runs out of fences, then he can only move his pawn.
+Each player at his turn can choose to move his pawn or to place one of his fences.
+Once the player runs out of fences, its pawn must be moved.

-- **Pawn moves:** The pawns are moved one square at a time, horizontally or vertically, forwards or backwards.
+- **Pawn moves:** Pawns are moved one square at a time, horizontally or vertically, forwards or backwards.
+When two pawns face each other on neighboring squares which are not separated by a fence, the player whose turn is it can jump over the opponent’s pawn and place himself behind the opponent’s pawn, thus advancing an extra square.
+If there is a fence behind the pawn, the player can place his pawn to the left or the right of the opponent’s pawn.
+Fences may not be jumped, including when moving laterally due to a fence being behind a jumped pawn.

-- **Positioning of the fences:** Fences can be placed between 2 sets of 2 squares.
+- **Positioning of the fences:** Fences can be placed directly between two spaces, in any groove not already occupied by a fence.
-The fences can be used to block their opponent from moving their own pawns across the board.
-The only real rule about fence placement is that you must always leave a path for your opponent to be able to reach his goal.
+However, a fence may not be placed which cuts off the only remain- ing path of any pawn to the goal.

-- **End of the game:** The first player to move their pawn to any of the squares opposite of his baseline is the winner.
+- **End of the game:** The first player who reaches one of the 9 squares of his opponent’s base line is the winner.

 ## :cloud: Overview